TrellixVulnTeam/swahilipython_SCMU/Doc/howto/descriptor.rst

         def __get__(self, obj, objtype=None):
             return self.f

-Unlike static methods, class methods prepend the class reference to the argument list before calling the function.
+Unlike static methods, kundi methods prepend the kundi reference to the argument list before calling the function.
 This format is the same for whether the caller is an object or a class::

-    >>> class E(object):
+    >>> kundi E(object):
     ...     def f(klass, x):
     ...         return klass.__name__, x
     ...     f = classmethod(f)